larsrh/libisabelle/README.md

 Note to proficient Isabelle users:
 `libisabelle` does not respect `ISABELLE_HOME` by default.
 Bootstrapping will create a new installation in the `contrib` folder.

+## Operating system support

+Using an existing Isabelle installation, `libisabelle` should work on all platforms supported by Isabelle (Mac OS X, Linux, Windows).
+Bootstrapping an Isabelle installation from within `libisabelle` should work on both Windows and Linux.
+However, only Linux is tested regularly via continuous integration builds.

 ## Documentation